 Removing spilled glue from a solid surface can tricky enough—removing spilled glue from fabric or carpet is another matter entirely!
-But accidents happen, and there’s no use in crying over spilled glue. ;-) The purpose of today’s post is to arm you with everything you need to know to remove glue of all kinds from clothing, fabric, and carpet!
+But accidents happen (as do yucky carpet stains,) and there’s no use in crying over spilled glue. ;-) The purpose of today’s post is to arm you with everything you need to know to remove glue of all kinds from clothing, fabric, and carpet!

 Even if you don’t have a glue spill to clean up right now, you may want to bookmark this post to keep it handy.
 You never know when you might need it! :-) (Saving a post is easy if you’re an OGT Plus member; just click the little heart bookmark in the menu bar to save it to your Favorites!)

 Looking for information on removing adhesive residue left behind by stickers and price tags?
 I have plenty of tips for that at the link below!

 How To Remove Glue From Fabric & Carpet